cosmicomic/computing-austen/README.md

 For completeness, I want to generate fake chapters for Austen's other five novels.
 After that, I could try to write a more refined procedure for generating conversations specifically.

+I could also spend some time on scientific stuff, like learning more about clustering metrics.
+I could also try to generate word clouds for each cluster; this would require removing "stop words" (words like "the", "of", and "and") so that I actually get meaningful representatives for the clusters.

 ### Update (4/29) ###

 - Found marked-up XML files of the novels from a source I had actually found at the start of this project, "Austen Said".
 The XML files can be found [here](http://austen.unl.edu/about#download).